 Lower-income boomers account for many of Accenture’s “traditionalists,” who may be less accepting of tech in general.
 Low-quality internet access can be a limiting factor as well.
 It’s frustrating to use digital solutions with a slow connection, or on elderly and underpowered phones or computers.

 Ease of use and consistency in hardware platforms will be important in your outreach to boomers.
 It’s also important to provide consistent, empathetic support that encourages them to use your digital offerings.
 Once they’re on board and comfortable with the product, they — and you — will be able to take fuller advantage of the guidance and personalization that digital banking offers.

 Gen X is “Generation Stress”

-Surveys of digital banking trends often overlook Generation X, whose members fall between the younger millennials and older boomers, because they’re a numerically smaller cohort.
+Surveys of digital banking trends often overlook Generation X, whose users fall between the younger millennials and older boomers, because they’re a numerically smaller cohort.
 That’s a mistake for any financial institution because Gen Xers are currently in their peak earning years, and show it: According to the National Association of Realtors (NAR), they’re currently buying the largest and most-expensive homes and also the most multi-generational homes.